sushyamal1998/bangalore-house-price-prediction-machine-learning/README.md

 ---

 <h2><a class="anchor" id="data-cleaning--preprocessing"></a>Data Cleaning & Preprocessing</h2>
-- Remove unnecessary columns which are not used to predict the house price
+- Remove unnecessary columns which are not used to predict the house price<br>
-- Converted total_sqrt to numeric
+- Converted total_sqrt to numeric<br>
-- Fill the missing values of each column
+- Fill the missing values of each column<br>
-- As location has 1294 unique categorical values. so we reduce the size of this value as when we apply **one_hot_encoding** to transform categorical to numerical then so manny unnecessary columns are created
+- As location has 1294 unique categorical values. so we reduce the size of this value as when we apply **one_hot_encoding** to transform categorical to numerical then so manny unnecessary columns are created<br>
-- Create new features price_sqrt, it helps to remove outlier
+- Create new features price_sqrt, it helps to remove outlier<br>

 ---